annabkr/Alamodrango/README.md

 Download or clone the repository.
 Ensure that you have Golang installed.
 In the console, navigate to the project directory.

+Note that Twilio functionality is disabled for this copy of the project due to security concerns.

 Build using the following command:
 ```
 go build alamodrango.go